-President Obama says airstrikes will include ISIS targets in Syria
+President Obama expands airstrikes against ISIS to Syria

-The declaration answered calls from a growing number of U.S. politicians for such a step, with increasing public support.
+It answered calls from a growing number of U.S. politicians for such a step, with increasing public support for expanded airstrikes against ISIS targets.

-Obama also announced another 475 American military advisers would go to Iraq, pushing the total figure to about 1,700.
-At the same time, he made clear the strategy differed from all-out war again in Iraq less than three years after he withdrew combat forces from the country.
+At the same time, Obama made clear the strategy differed from all-out war again in Iraq less than three years after he withdrew combat forces from the country.

 “It will not involve American combat troops fighting on foreign soil,” Obama said.